Who is Firework on The Masked Singer?

 The hit ITV reality series – which sees stars dress up in wacky costumes and perform cover songs to a panel of judges who attempt to decipher their identities using clues – returned to screens last weekend.

-Two contestants have already been unmasked and sent home after they were voted off.
+Two contestants – Heather Small, Gloria Hunniford and Will Young – have already been unmasked and sent home after they were voted off.

-On Saturday (1 January), Chandelier was revealed to be M People singer Heather Small.
-The following night, broadcaster and presenter Gloria Hunniford was unveiled to be the star hiding behind Snow Leopard.

-Their departures leave only 10 contestants in the running: Mushroom, Bagpipes, Lionfish, Doughnuts, Traffic Cone, Panda, Rockhopper, Firework, Poodle and Robobunny.
+Their departures leave only nine contestants in the running: Mushroom, Bagpipes, Doughnuts, Traffic Cone, Panda, Rockhopper, Firework, Poodle and Robobunny.

 Who is Firework?

-Firework performed during Saturday’s episode (1 January), lighting up the stage with their rendition of “Domino” by Jessie J.
+In the first episode, Firework lit up the stage with their rendition of “Domino” by Jessie J.

 In their VT, they said: “I’ve always been a pocket rocket, a total bundle of energy, but that’s just my style.
 Maybe that’s because fireworks are designed to make people smile.”